nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 #### 4.2.3 Edit a Recommendation

-This feature allows you to make edits to the Title/ Category/ Price range/ Location/ RecBy of the recommendation in your list.
+This feature allows you to make edits to the Title/ Category/ Price range/ Location/ Recommended By of the recommendation in your list.

-Command : `edit [TITLE_OF_RECOMMENDATION] `
+Command : `edit [TITLE_OF_RECOMMENDATION]`

 `[TITLE_OF_RECOMMENDATION]` : title of recommendation that you want to edit.